TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-identity-protection-reports.md

 2. **Conditional Access policy.** [Create a Conditional Access policy](https://docs.microsoft.com/azure/active-directory-b2c/conditional-access-identity-protection-setup) and specify the apps and users in scope for the policy.

-When using custom policies, you must refer to the [github sample](https://github.com/azure-ad-b2c/samples/tree/master/policies/conditional-access).
+When using custom policies, you must refer to the [GitHub sample](https://github.com/azure-ad-b2c/samples/tree/master/policies/conditional-access).

 ### **How can I test my Conditional Access policy?**
 For testing, reduce the scope of the conditional access policy to one AAD B2C user and one AAD B2C application.
 Create a next generation user flow (recommended), making sure that the conditional access box is selected (default).
 Use Run Now to test your policy under various situations.